5 Best Places for Meditation

 - A rooftop, patio or balcony

 If you’re looking to tweak your routine a bit, rooftops, patios and balconies are great alternatives to your indoor meditation space.
 When safe and accessible, rooftops especially are prime spots for sitting.
 Just climb up, settle in and bask in the morning sun as you practice some silent meditation.
 This not only creates a sense of calmness and tranquility, it also boosts your intake of vitamin D. Make sure you take along some water and a meditation mat and cushion.
-Choose one of our Mindworks great variety of online meditation courses and settle in.
-We even have a superb free online meditation course you can try.
+And you can take along Mindworks’ superb free online meditation course as well.
 You can also meditate on your rooftop at night and enjoy the sense of peace as the world continues in its incessant busy-ness below.